magic-context/recipe-menu-planner/content/getting-started/getting_to_know_this_specialist.md

 ---

+## About This AI Specialist

+Ruby is built as part of the **AI Specialists Hub** ecosystem at [aispecialistshub.com](https://aispecialistshub.com) - a platform for creating and sharing specialized AI assistants that maintain persistent memory and domain expertise.

+**For Developers**: Learn how to create your own AI specialists like Ruby at [github.com/magic-context](https://github.com/magic-context) - discover the tools and frameworks that make memory-powered AI assistants possible.

+---

-*This introduction file will be automatically removed once you're familiar with how the specialist works, keeping your workspace clean and focused.*
+*This introduction file will be automatically removed once you're familiar with how Ruby works, keeping your workspace clean and focused.*